 First, ensure that you have Cedana installed on your machine, and the daemon is running.
 See installation.

-Run a new managed process:
+Run a new job

 cedana run process --attach test/workloads/date-loop.sh